sudomesh/sudowrt-firmware/README.md

 If the build fails, capture the console output, yell loudly, talk to someone or create [a new issue](https://github.com/sudomesh/meshwrt-firmware/issues/new).

+## Docker debugging
+The [entrypoint.sh](../blob/master/entrypoint.sh) should make it easy to automate the build process.
+However, when debugging the build scripts, it might be useful to poke around a build machine container using ```docker run -it --entrypoint=/bin/bash sudowrt/firmware:latest -i``` .
+This will start an interactive terminal which allows for manually running/debugging scripts like ./build_only .

 Now go to https://peoplesopen.net/walkthrough and follow the instructions to flash the firmware onto your router.

 # the "hard" way